jhonoman/taxcalculator/README.md

 this is a set of APIs to be used by front-end engineers to develop an application that store and display tax amounts.

+#Technology
+Java for languages, Swagger for API Documentation, Postgres for database and Docker

 # Condition
 this application run in docker, so you must run registry and database(in this app, i use eureka and Postgre) if u just wanna run this app in local, just remove environment eureka.serviceUrl.default and SPRING_DATASOURCE_URL in docker-compose.yml and config your database url in application.properties